Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Here, we have pulled together a summary of the Select 50 views, as well as yields and costs, all correct at time of publication.
 The income yields are not guaranteed.

-- The Fidelity Special Situations Fund, run by Alex Wright, takes a contrarian approach and focuses on underappreciated companies.
+2. The Fidelity Special Situations Fund, run by Alex Wright, takes a contrarian approach and focuses on underappreciated companies.
 Owing to this, it offers an exposure to companies often not covered by other popular UK funds.
-Currently consisting of 125 holdings, the fund’s largest exposure is to financials, led by holdings in Standard Chartered and AIB Group (Allied Irish Banks).
-Some defensive stocks are also considered to be good value and Imperial Brands is now the second largest holding.
-It has a historic yield of 1.64% and an ongoing charge of 0.92%
+The fund’s largest exposure is to financials, led by holdings in Standard Chartered and Lloyds Banking Group.
+It has a historic yield of 2.75% and an ongoing charge of 0.91% (with a 0.05% Fidelity discount).

-- The Liontrust UK Growth Fund invests primarily in companies listed in the UK, although it may invest smaller amounts into companies listed outside the UK too.
+3. The Liontrust UK Growth Fund invests primarily in companies listed in the UK, although it may invest smaller amounts into companies listed outside the UK too.
 The fund's approach has a 'quality' bias, leading it to buy companies that tend to be more expensive than others but with the potential to continue growing quickly.
-The historic yield has been lower than the other funds at 2.1% and it has an ongoing charge of 0.83%.
+Read more about quality investing.
+The historic yield has been lower than the other funds at 2.1% and it has an ongoing charge of 0.83% (includes a 0.1% discount).
 This approach blends well with a 'value' fund such as Fidelity Special Situations.

-- The iShares Core FTSE 100 UCITS ETF is a passive fund, also known as an index tracker.
+4. The iShares Core FTSE 100 UCITS ETF is a passive fund, also known as an index tracker.
 It holds the individual constituents of the FTSE 100 in the correct amounts to track the index.
-Fidelity’s experts note that BlackRock is a seasoned investor in passive funds and that this fund’s cost are low.
+Fidelity’s experts note that BlackRock, which runs the fund, is a seasoned investor in passive funds and that this fund’s cost are extremely low.
 As such, it may suit cost-conscious investors with a longer time horizon.
-The yield is 3.5% and the ongoing charge is 0.1%.
+The yield is 2.7% and the ongoing charge is 0.07%.

 Which UK funds have been best sellers on the Fidelity platform?

-Two UK funds made the top 10 of best-selling funds in March - the Fidelity Index UK fund at 7th and the Legal & General UK Index Trust at 8th.
-The L&G fund also ranked 6th in the best sellers of 2024.
-Both funds track the FTSE All-Share, which captures a much broader set of British companies than the FTSE 100 or FTSE 250.
+Two UK funds made the top 10 of best-selling ISA funds in 2025 - the Fidelity Special Situations Fund at sixth and the Legal & General UK Index Trust at seventh.

 How to invest